Visit and like Facebook Page for continuous update and results from different SEA Countries

 >> March 06, 2011

 Proper technique is fundamental for athletes to success in any sports.
-Good sprinting technique allows athletes to move quicker and efficient.
-Conversely, poor sprinting technique results in poor mechanics of run and cause the braking action subsequently limiting the potential.
-Maurice Green once said perfecting the sprinting technique will help a sprinter to run faster with less energy.
+Good sprinting technique allows athletes to move quicker and more efficient.
+Conversely, poor sprinting technique results in poor running mechanics, increases braking action that subsequently limit the performance potential.
+Maurice Green once said perfecting sprinting technique would help a sprinter running faster with less energy.

 SPRINTING TECHNIQUE